What is a Yard Management System?

 – Gartner’s Market Guide for Yard Management

 Visibility into yard operations and assets enables effective performance measurement and inventory management.
-No more wasted time searching for “lost” trailers on the yard.
+Eliminate time wasted searching for “lost” trailers on the yard.
 When yard management software integrates with other systems (TMS, WMS, in-transit visibility platform, etc.) organizations have increased line of sight into performance and assets.

 One of the most important roles of a yard management solution is the reduction of costs across an organization’s yard operations.
 An effective YMS will lead to a reduction in demurrage and detention expenses by automating and digitizing processes, and managing appointments to ensure smooth carrier operations.
 Organizations can also expect a reduction in labor costs, as yard workers will waste less time making calls, searching for inventory, completing manual tasks and waiting idly.